jrenne/CR_Rcodes/README.txt

 3- "outputs" contains scripts producing figures and tables; it also contains these figures and tables.

-4- procedures contains sets of procedures used to solve the model, price assets, and generate the various outputs.
+4- "procedures" contains sets of procedures used to solve the model, price assets, and generate the various outputs.

 In addition to the present README file, the main folder also contains two files "main.R" that has to be sourced in order to replicate the paper's results.